akoosh/ssu-api/README.md

 2. Once you have a MongoDB service running, run `node mockData.js`.
 This will inject some student data into the database with random names and student IDs.
+Note that this is just fake data, and only populates the student table.
+To test the whole application, you'll need to use some actual sample data.

 3. Start the server with `npm start`.
 This will run the server using [Forever](https://github.com/foreverjs/forever), which will restart the server if it crashes or if you change its source files.